muster-mark/mark-fisher-photography/README.md

 npm run build
 ```

-Use `conf.example.json` as a starting point to create config files for deployment to staging and production: `conf.staging.json` and `conf.production.json`.
+Use `.env.example` as a starting point to create config files for deployment to staging and production: `.env.production` and `.env.staging`.

 ### Adding photos